Learning to meal plan on a budget can be a lifesaver, not to mention it can save you money.

 - Roasted potatoes

 Bonus meal planning tips: Save the fancy side dishes for special family dinners or holidays and choose recipes that let you repurpose sides into main dishes for the next night.

 Meal planning is all about being organized, right?

 Otherwise, you might find planning meals on a budget more challenging.
 So it helps to have a system for keeping track of favorite recipes or recipes you want to try.

 The easiest way to do that is Pinterest.

-You can set up different boards for different types of recipes, then spend a few minutes each day scrolling the feed and pinning whatever looks good to you.
+You can set up different boards for different types of budget meal plan recipes, then spend a few minutes each day scrolling the feed and pinning whatever looks good to you.

-This way, you have all your recipes in one place so you can come back to them when you have time.
+This way, you have all your meal plan recipes in one place so you can come back to them when you have time.

 10. Consider a low-cost meal planning service

-If you’re still struggling to pull your meal plan together, one of the tried-and-true meal planning tips is getting someone else to do it for you.
+If you’re still struggling to meal plan on a budget, one of the tried-and-true meal planning tips is getting someone else to do it for you.